-How to install Windows Media Center in Windows 10 version 1607
+Install Windows Media Center on Windows 10 [SIMPLE GUIDE]

 It was possible to install Windows Media Center in some earlier Windows 10 Preview builds, but not anymore.
 However, if you want to use it in Windows 10, even after the Anniversary Update, there’s something you can do.

-Install Windows Media Center in Windows 10 Anniversary Update
+How to Install Windows Media Center in Windows 10

 Unfortunately, the only way to install Media Center is by downloading it from external servers.
 While this is not a ‘official’ solution, it’s still worth the effort if you want to use this software.